rdyar/tdfc/_desserts/hot-fudge-sundae-cake.md

   1/4 cup + 2 T cocoa powder
 Stir in 2 1/4 cups hot water and mix until smooth.
 Pour over batter in cooker which will make a sauce in the bottom of the cooker.

 Cover and cook on high 2 1/2 hours.
-Turn off cooker and lave partially covered for 30-40 minutes to cool slightly.
+Turn off cooker and leave partially covered for 30-40 minutes to cool slightly.
 Best when served warm.

 Serves 6
 From Betty Crocker cookbook